samuraibeach/theallyn/riverside-cabin.md

 coverpicture: coverpic3
 images:
- - test1.jpg
+ - home/riverside.jpg
- - test2.jpg
+ - home/relax.jpg
- - test3.jpg
+ - home/swimminghole.jpg

 ---

+## Riverside Cabin

 Riverside is the premium cabin, mainly for it’s location right on the banks of the Allyn River.